 Cons

-That said, it’s not all plain sailing.
+That said, it’s not all smooth sailing.
 You could get pretty hungry (at least at first, while you’re adjusting).
 There are risks involved, like dehydration and overeating.
 It’s not for everyone, and while there is research on 12-hour intermittent fasting’s benefits, more is needed to show its long-term effectiveness and safety.

 As long as it’s safe to do so, trying out a 12-hour intermittent fast is the best way to know if it’s right for you.
 You’ll be able to feel if your body loves it or is left tired and then decide if you want to keep going.

-If you’re the type of person who can’t go more than a few hours without snacking, then the 12-hour intermittent fasting method might not be for you.
+If you’re the type of person who can’t go more than a few hours without snacking, then the 12-hour intermittent fasting schedule might not be for you.
 Then again, it might be.
 Fasting this way can actually help with unwanted snacking.

 Here’s the thing about 12-hour fasting: